-Prior to joining the firm, Shan worked as a patent agent in a Boston-based law firm, where she represented a number of pharmaceutical and biotechnology companies.
-She started her legal career as a patent agent at the National Institute of Allergy and Infectious Diseases within the National Institutes of Health (NIH), where she managed IP protection for vaccine inventions, negotiated research agreements, and marketed technologies for collaboration and licensing.
-While at the NIH, Shan completed the organization's technology transfer certification program.
+Prior to joining the firm, Shan worked as a patent agent/technology specialist in a Boston-based law firm, where she drafted and prosecuted patent applications for pharmaceutical and biotechnology companies.
+Shan started her patent law career as a patent agent/fellow at the Office of Technology Development in the National Institute of Allergy and Infectious Diseases of the National Institutes of Health (NIH), where she evaluated vaccine inventions for patent protection, drafted research agreements, and marketed technologies for collaboration and licensing.
+While at the NIH, Shan completed the Foundation for Advanced Education in the Sciences (FAES) technology transfer certification program.

 Shan received her Ph.D. in chemistry from the University of Georgia, where she synthesized small-molecule substrates and screened their interactions with a glycoprotein target for structure-based drug design.
-Subsequently, Shan joined the National Cancer Institute within NIH and conducted her postdoctoral training in investigating protein-protein interactions involved in carcinogenesis.EDUCATION:
+Subsequently, Shan joined the National Cancer Institute of the NIH and conducted her postdoctoral training in investigating protein-protein interactions involved in carcinogenesis.EDUCATION:

 - Ph.D., Chemistry, University of Georgia, 2008